GModal/AUCOP/README.md

 Learn to create new Camomile plugins [here](https://github.com/pierreguillot/Camomile/wiki/How-to-create-new-plugins).

-All Camomile plugins with guis have an extra documentation tab that's accessed by clicking on the camomile flower in the upper left corner of the GUI:
+All Camomile plugins with guis have an extra documentation tab that's accessed by clicking on the camomile flower in the upper left corner of the GUI.
+One tab displays the contents of the plugin-defined "description" file -- "Info.txt" in the plugin folder is the conventional name.

 <img src="https://user-images.githubusercontent.com/1409918/37906678-2b998b0a-3103-11e8-946a-10df0f3d2eca.png" width="40">